laaileet/mist/README.md

 ```

-### Passing options to Geth
+### Passing options to Weth

-You can pass command-line options directly to Geth by prefixing them with `--node-` in
+You can pass command-line options directly to Weth by prefixing them with `--node-` in
 the command-line invocation:

 ```bash